 When you photograph your food, there’s a big chance that the photo looks appetizing on your plate, but it turns out ugly on camera.

-When you use your smartphone, things like a wide-angle camera and bad restaurant lighting can make the food look far less tasty than in real life, so the photos are not social media worthy.
+When you use your smartphone, things like a wide-angle camera and bad restaurant lighting can make the food look far less tasty than in real life, so the photos aren’t social media worthy.

-For that reason, I’ve compiled the eight best tips to help you take better photos of your food for social media.
+For that reason, I’ve compiled the 9 best tips to help you take better photos of your food for social media!